nayeemislamnishad/Posts/interface/README.md

 ----------------------------

-# For every page common design:
+# For posts and photoa common design:add this to head

     <link rel="stylesheet" href="../interface/styles.css">